cohorte/cohorte.github.io/docs/1.x/tutorials/spellchecker/java.md

 <div class="note">
 <span class="note-title">Note</span>
 <p class="note-content">
     If you are already familiar with <a href="http://www.osgi.org">OSGi</a>, COHORTE components are a simple <a href="http://felix.apache.org/documentation/subprojects/apache-felix-ipojo.html">Apache Felix iPOJO</a> components.
-The only thing you should do is to not instantiate your components manually, COHORTE will do it for you and add <a href="{{ site.baseurl }}/docs/1.x/what-is-cohorte">many features</a> to your final application .
+The only thing you should do to be able to run your components in COHORTE is to not instantiate your them manually (using <code>@Instantiate</code> annotation for instance.
+COHORTE will do it for you and add <a href="{{ site.baseurl }}/docs/1.x/what-is-cohorte">many features</a> to your final application.
 </p>
 </div>